ritua2/BOINCatTACC/api/midas_processing/README.md

 More than one set-up file will be allowed but they will be executed in the order they are present.
 NOTE: Contrary to the command input files, the server will not check that the set-up files are present, so the user is responsible to make sure that they are present.
+NOTE: Do not execute job commands in the set-up, since this would not make use of BOINC at all.
 Use the following syntax:
 ```
 	USER_SETUP) file_setup1.sh